 (c) Economic Benefits Produced by the Project, Weight = 25%.
 This year we will emphasize funding projects with a positive impact on tribal jobs and income.
 To receive a high score for this ranking criterion, the proposal should clearly state how the project would benefit, not only the local tribal economy, but tribal employment rates and personal income too.
 There may be direct employment that developing the energy and mineral resource would foster; by all means mention that.
 But even if the project would only encourage more employment indirectly, for instance when oil and gas production royalties are used to create other spin-off tribal businesses, the applicant should indicate reasonable projections for that phenomenon in its proposal.
 Whatever the energy and mineral resource project may be, the ultimate goal is to collect useful data and information that allows the applicant to stimulate both energy and mineral and economic development on their lands.

 Consider that DEMD's ranking panel will be asking questions during its review such as: Are the economic goals and objectives of the project fully explained?
-Does the proposal quantify the economic benefits (e.g., revenue, royalty income, number of jobs, increased income levels, etc.) that would result from project completion?
+Does the proposal quantify the economic benefits (e.g., revenue, Start Printed Page 77160royalty income, number of jobs, increased income levels, etc.) that would result from project completion?

 (d) Applicant's Willingness to Develop and Commitment to the Project, Weight = 20%.
 The tribal applicant, or the tribes participating in a tribal energy and mineral resource development organization, must be willing to consider developing any potential resource identified in the EMDP grant proposal.
 Note that this is not a commitment to develop the resource, just an assertion that the applicant is committed to the goals of the EMDP and seriously willing to consider developing the resource.
 Another way to put this is that the applicant does not submit its EMDP grant proposal knowing, in advance, that it is unlikely for any number or reasons to ever develop its energy and mineral resource.
 The decision on when and whether to develop its energy and mineral resources will always lie with tribal government.
 At the same time, however, we want to make wise use of limited EMDP grant funds.
 The willingness-to-develop statement should sufficiently explain the applicant's attitude towards developing its energy and mineral resource and its commitment level.
 DEMD will also evaluate an applicant's willingness to develop based upon its willingness to release energy and mineral data to potential developers (assuming the applicant does not have sufficient in-house expertise to undertake development on its own).